Ty Harper: Reception

-For his portrayal of Ty, Geyer was nominated for Most Popular New Male Talent at the 2009 Logie Awards.
-In the same year, the actor won the "Fave Aussie Hottie" award from the Nickelodeon Australian Kids' Choice Awards and received a nomination for "King of Teen" from the Dolly Teen Choice Awards.
+For his portrayal of Ty, Geyer was nominated for the Logie Award for Most Popular New Male Talent at the Logie Awards in 2009.
+In the same year, he won the "Fave Aussie Hottie" accolade from the Nickelodeon Australian Kids' Choice Awards, and received a nomination for "King of Teen" from the Dolly Teen Choice Awards.
+Geyer also came third in the "Hottest Guy" category in the 2008 TV Week readers poll.
+He commented "Wow, I want to give a big thanks to all the people who voted and think that highly of my face!"

-The decision to add Geyer, McNaught and Bailey to the Neighbours cast outraged the acting industry, with some agents accusing the show of "sacrificing quality in favour of ratings".
-A Daily Record reporter stated "If you're into eye candy, it doesn't come much better than Ty Harper.
+The decision to add Geyer to the Neighbours cast, along with McNaught and Bailey, outraged the acting industry, with some agents accusing the show of "sacrificing quality in favour of ratings".

+While reviewing an episode in which the character is injured in a brawl between teenagers Ringo and Declan, Mike Bradley of The Observer quipped that Ty "has been strangely relegated from adult to adolescent".
+When Ty was deciding whether to get a different job, Farah Farouque of The Age observed that the character was "full of woes as he contemplates abandoning his boyish ambitions of making music for the man's work of digging Erinsborough's ditches."

+After viewing Ty's final episodes, a Daily Record critic wrote "If you're into eye candy, it doesn't come much better than Ty Harper.
 There's no denying he's a good looking, kind-hearted lad.
 When he first arrived in Erinsborough, he was an aspiring musician who swept Rachel Kinski off her feet.
 Since she left to continue her studies in London, Ty has been moping around like a lost puppy."
+The critic also noted that "he was in a worse mood than ever" after Rachel seemingly ignored his video message.